Toolkit

 Tips

-• Use Impact Tags to flag follow-up work if you can't act immediately.
+• Use Impact Tags to flag follow-up work if you cannot act immediately.

 • Share both the positives and the issues so the team can see the benefits of the changes.